 From left to right, the same scene photographed with Olympus OM-D EM 5 Mk II with no GND filter, with a 0.6 Soft Edge GND and with an iPhone.
 Below each are the histograms for the unedited image.

 The corresponding histograms are shown below each unedited image.

-Without a filter (but with good dynamic range), my Olympus hasn’t completely blown out the highlights and most of the sky could be (barely) recovered.
+Without a filter (but with good dynamic range), my Olympus hasn’t completely blown out the highlights.
+Most of the sky could be (barely) recovered.

-The more balanced histogram is that of the central one, where the GND filter was used.
+The more balanced histogram is that of the central one.
+This is where I used the GND filter.